Do you build WordPress sites for clients or provide services that require you to educate and train people to use WordPress?

 (“How Do You Train Your WordPress Clients?”
 Source: WordPress Experts – LinkedIn Groups)

-Having spent well over a decade as a WordPress educator and trainer helping businesses of all sizes grow their digital presence, I am well aware of the challenges of educating and training new WordPress users.
+Having spent well over a decade as a WordPress educator and trainer working with businesses of all sizes, I am well aware of the challenges of educating and training new WordPress users.

-In fact, I have spent many years systematically addressing these challenges and developing an effective training system to help create self-empowered WordPress users.
+In fact, I have spent years systematically trying to address these challenges in order to develop an effective system for training and empowering WordPress users.

 The Challenges Of Educating, Teaching & Training New WordPress Users